Skew-Brauer graph algebras: A geometric interpretation using dissections

-\begin{exmp} A $\times$-dissection for the annulus and the new $\times$-dissection after a contraction-addition at $\theta$.
+\begin{exmp} A $\times$-dissection for the annulus and the new $\times$-dissection after a contraction-addition at $(P_2,\theta)$.

-Observe that both $\times$-dissections in Figure~\ref{fig: ejemplo sec 5 cut}, generate the same tuple $(Q^*,I^*,Sp,C) $ and this tuple defines the skew-Brauer graph algebra $B$ (with $\mf =1$) from Example \ref{example-1}.
-Each one of two $\times$-dissections defines a skew gentle algebra that is a good cut (Definition \ref{def:good cut}) for $B$. \end{exmp}
+Observe that both $\times$-dissections in Figure~\ref{fig: ejemplo sec 5 cut}, generate the skew-Brauer graph algebra $B$ (with $\mf =1$) from Example \ref{example-1}.
+Each one of two $\times$-dissections defines a skew-gentle algebra that is a good cut (Definition \ref{def:good cut}) for $B$. \end{exmp}

-\begin{thm} Let $A$ be a skew-gentle with $Sp$ the set of special vertices, and $\mathcal{X}=(S,M, P, \orbi, D)$ its $\times$-dissection and let $\mathcal{D}$ be a good cut set of $T(A^{sg})$.
-Then there is a sequence of contraction-addition moves taking $\mathcal{X}$ to $\widetilde{\mathcal{X}}$, where $\widetilde{\mathcal{X}}$ is the $\times$-dissection of the quotient algebra of $T(A^{sg})$ induced by $\mathcal{D}$. \end{thm}
+\begin{thm} Let $A$ be a skew-gentle with $\mathrm{Sp}$ the set of special vertices, and $\mathcal{X}=(S,M, P, \orbi, D^{\times})$ its $\times$-dissection and let $\mathcal{D}$ be a good cut set of $T(A^{\mathrm{sg}})$.
+Then there is a sequence of contraction-addition moves taking $\mathcal{X}$ to $\widetilde{\mathcal{X}}$, where $\widetilde{\mathcal{X}}$ is the $\times$-dissection of the quotient algebra of $T(A^{\mathrm{sg}})$ induced by $\mathcal{D}$. \end{thm}

-\begin{proof} Let $\mathcal{D}$ be a good cut of $T(A^{sg})$.
+\begin{proof} Let $\mathcal{D}$ be a good cut of $T(A^{\mathrm{sg}})$.
 By definition there exists an admissible cut $\mathcal{D}'$ of the trivial extension $T(A')$ where $A'$ is the associated gentle algebra of $A$.
 By \cite[Theorem 1.3]{Sch15}, $\mathcal{D}'$ is a set of arrows containing exactly one arrow from each one of the special cycles of $T(A')$, which by Lemma~\ref{lem:maximal-paths AyA'} are in bijection with the non-trivial (degenerate) polygons of $\mathcal{X}$.
 To fix notation, denote by $\alpha_{i}$ the arrow of $\mathcal{D}'$ associated with the non-trivial polygon $P_i$.

-Each arrow $\alpha_{i}$ of $\mathcal{D}'$ is either opposite an internal angle $\theta_i$ of the non-trivial polygon $P_i$, corresponds to a pendant arc with end point $p_i$, or corresponds to a boundary segment of $P_i$.
-Only in the first two cases, we need to apply an contraction-addition at $(P_i,\theta_i)$ or $(P_i,p_i)$ respectively.
+Each arrow $\alpha_{i}$ of $\mathcal{D}'$ corresponds to either an internal angle $\theta_i$ of a polygon $P_i$ opposite to a vertex $x\in M\cup P$, or to a puncture $x_i$ that is the ending point of a self-folded arc of $P_i$ (and no other arcs) or corresponds to a boundary segment of $P_i$.
+Only in the first two cases, we need to apply a contraction-addition at $(P_i,\theta_i$ or at $(P_i, x_i)$.